eightfish-org/eightfish/README.md

 By some elaberate designs, EightFish reaches the experiences of Web2/Internet web development, but for OpenWeb/Web3 decentralized application.

-Currently this project is under heavyly coded, the status is before alpha-releasing.
+Currently this project is under heavily coded, the status is before alpha-releasing.

 Note: EightFish itself is not a service/platform/serverless, it is just a dev framework tool.